junbetterway/spring-cloud-func-jpa-basic/README.md

 # Java Spring Cloud Function Basic With Spring Data JPA
 Please check out my previous __[tutorial](https://github.com/junbetterway/spring-cloud-func-basic)__ which provides a basic introduction on using __[Spring Cloud Function](https://spring.io/projects/spring-cloud-function)__.

 This time, we will integrate Spring Cloud Function with H2 database together with __[Spring Data JPA](https://spring.io/projects/spring-data-jpa)__.
-There will be two exposed endpoints for our previous __Account module__ - create and readAll.
+Also, there will now be three exposed endpoints for our previous __Account module__ - create, read and readAll.

 *__Note:__ We will use the __traditional bean definitions__ instead of the __functional bean style__ since the latter is not yet supported because the functional form of the embedded Servlet container has not yet been implemented - see __[SpringcloudfuncConfig](https://github.com/junbetterway/spring-cloud-func-jpa-basic/blob/main/src/main/java/com/junbetterway/serverless/springcloudfunc/config/SpringcloudfuncConfig.java)__.class on how we did this.*